brillout/goldpage/docs/readme.template.md

   <br/>
   The page is rendered to HTML at build-time.
   <br/>
-  The page is rendered to HTML only once, when your app is transpiled and built.
+  The page is rendered to HTML only once, when `ssr-coin` transpiles and builds your pages.

 By default,
 a page is rendered to HTML at request-time.